SEO Difficulty Metrics

 Keyword SEO Difficulty Metrics

-For years customers were confused about the competition score and how it relates to SEO.
-We now have added new metrics which you can use to gauge how easy or hard it is to rank for any specific keyword on Google.
+For years, customers were confused about the competition score and how it relates to SEO.
+So we added a set of SEO Difficulty metrics that tell you, at a glance, how easy or hard it is to rank for any keyword on Google.

 Every time you search on Google, you will see a widget at the top right-hand corner with new metrics, as shown in the screenshot below.